Apply for the Master of Higher Education (MHEd) through the Dunedin campus in 2018Apply Now

 The Convener of the Interdivisional Board of Studies in Higher Education may in exceptional circumstances approve a course of study which does not comply with these regulations.

-1. The due date for applications for enrolment in the programme is 1 December of the year preceding that in which the programme is to be commenced.
+1. The due date for applications for enrolment in the programme is 31 January of the year in which the programme is to be commenced.
 Late applications may be accepted.

 2. Study towards the programme will commence on the third week in February.